-- i) 33% of female-owned and 41% of male-owned businesses were not able to make their loan repayments with ease.
+i) 33% of female-owned and 41% of male-owned businesses were not able to make their loan repayments with ease.
 This could be mainly attributed to the negative effects of the Covid -19 pandemic that occasioned travel restrictions and hence disrupted the markets, supply, and demand.
 The economic effect of COVID -19 also resulted in the loss of jobs.

-- f goods.

-t, 30% of it for the pared to

-23% of the respondents had unpaid loans with slightly a larger proportion of them (about 24%) being male entrepreneurs while female entrepreneurs accounted for about 23% of the defaulters.
+ii) 23% of the respondents had unpaid loans with slightly a larger proportion of them (about 24%) being male entrepreneurs while female entrepreneurs accounted for about 23% of the defaulters.
 Outstanding financial obligations such as unpaid loans exert added pressure on cash flows and have the potential to reduce access to credit by the enterprises.